dylang/node-rss/templates/readme/usage.md

  * `hub` _optional_ **PubSubHubbub hub url** Where is the PubSubHub hub located.
  * `custom_namespaces` _optional_ **object** Put additional namespaces in <rss> element (without 'xmlns:' prefix)
  * `custom_elements` _optional_ **array** Put additional elements in the feed (node-xml syntax)
+ * `no_cdata_fields` _optional_ **array** Field names that shouldn't be wrapped with CDATA tag.
+The data will be escaped for XML.
+Default is to wrap with CDATA.
+You should only use this to work around problematic XML clients.

 ### Add items to a feed